 The financial services sector greases the wheels of industry, funds innovation, and keeps America competitive on the worldwide arena—where would we be without it?
 Responsible investing makes the world go ‘round, and many of the nation’s best and brightest minds have become the moving forces in this industry.

 The American people put a great deal of faith in our financial institutions.
-We allow them to grow “too big to fail,” tie up our economic wellbeing with their performance, and bail them out when they are in trouble.
+We allow them to grow “too big to fail,” tie up our economic well-being with their performance, and bail them out when they are in trouble.
 But what happens when banks take advantage of our good faith, making obscene profits while leaving our economy in shambles?

-This August, the Securities and Exchange Commission (SEC) declined to bring criminal charges against Goldman Sachs, one of the banks whose recklessness and greed contributed to the devastating 2008 financial crisis our nation is still reeling from.
 There is a possibility the SEC will bring civil charges against Goldman Sachs, extracting what would be the equivalent of pocket change in the world of high finance.
 Meanwhile, the individuals and entities responsible for the crisis will not be held accountable.

-At the heart of the crisis lie subprime mortgages.
-Homeownership is the American dream, and many who cannot reasonably afford a house still aspire to have one.
-Traditionally, a person with shaky credit history or poor documentation will be denied a mortgage.
 They might apply in good faith, with every intention of paying their loan back on time—but at the end of the month, good intentions can’t write a check, and underwriters who must be fully accountable for their actions usually decline to take such a risk.

 But in the past decade, banks became more reckless as they took on subprime mortgages.
 They even lured customers in with introductory “teaser” rates, sweetening the deal so that financially illiterate borrowers would be induced to take loans they probably wouldn’t be able to pay once the true, steep interest rates kicked in.
 This risky mortgage debt was then batched together and sold and resold to third parties.